-Powerful lumberman and politician, Roland Hill Hartley served as mayor of Everett from 1910-1911, as a member of the Washington State House of Representatives in 1915-1916, and as Washington’s 10th governor from 1924 to 1932.
+A powerful lumberman and politician, Roland Hill Hartley served as mayor of Everett from 1910 to 1911, as a member of the Washington State House of Representatives in 1915-1916, and as Washington's 10th governor from 1925 to 1933.
 Small in physical stature, he was a political showman and a flamboyant speaker whose colorful phrases were often purged from the official record.
 He was a conservative Republican whose political career was marked by his battles to eliminate what he termed waste and extravagance in government.
 He hated taxes, government spending, and unions, and frequently used his veto power to enforce his political agenda.
 During his two stormy terms as governor he battled with most of his elected colleagues over labor, education, and the lumber industry.
 A recall movement was initiated against him in 1926 for his role in the dismissal of University of Washington president Henry Suzzallo (1875-1933), but the recall petition failed to gain enough signatures.
 Achievements during Hartley’s term as governor included the creation of a centralized state highway department and stronger state timber laws.
 Roland Hartley’s political career ended in the 1930s as the country entered the Great Depression.

 Young Roland Hartley